ibrettyoudid/swissarmyknife/README.md

 ## MHash

-An interpreter for a Haskell like language
+An interpreter for a language with Haskell-like syntax but dynamic

+Uses type Dynamic for values

 It has two parsing/printing systems

 The one currently in use uses a single specification for both parsing and printing, using an idea from invertible-syntax and partial-isomorphisms on hackage.com.
-This system is in Syntax3, SyntaxCIPU and SyntaxTH
+This system is in Parser7 and Iso

 There is also an older one where the spec is separate, this is in MHash

-Uses type Dynamic for values

 ## MHashDynamic3

 An extended version of `Dynamic` from base, with multimethods and automatic conversion, and Eq, Ord and Show instances

-Also contains a multidimensional array type `SubArrayD e` (there are too many interdependencies for it to be separate)
+Also contains a multidimensional array type `SubArrayD e`

 `SubArrayD` can transpose dimensions in O(1) time.
 This makes it useful for complex maps and folds across dimensions